zjipsen/chef-scheduler/README.md

 	2. Roommates are not assigned the same day.
 	3. No chef is assigned to cook two days in a row.
 By uncommenting the other versions of the `roommates` and `yesterday` schedules, conditions 2. and 3. will be allowed, but not unless they are necessary to generate a viable schedule.

+REFACTORING PLAN:
+1. Algorithm needs a better way to keep track of the past schedule.
+	Pickle file?
+	Needs easy conversion to json consumable by Adam's service.
+2. User response: confirm/deny suggested schedule, or input manual schedule.
+3. Fairness then becomes a ratio: how many times has this person cooked out of all nights that there were?
+Is that above or below the desired average?
+4. Support for "x is on vacation for # weeks"; take them out of the schedule and adjust the fairness ratio accordingly.
+Since they weren't in town to cook that week, "missing" the week shouldn't be a punishment.

 Future plans:
 1. (DONE) Don't assign someone both a main and a side on the same day